 Minnesota enacts budgets for a two-year cycle (a biennium), beginning on July 1 of each odd-numbered year.
-The budget approved for the current biennium remains in effect from July 1, 2011 through June 30, 2013.
 By law, the Governor must propose a biennial budget in January of odd numbered years.
-The current budget, FY 2014-15 was enacted in May 2013 for the biennium that began July 1, 2013 and which ends on June 30, 2015.
+The current budget, FY 2016-17 was enacted in May and June of 2015.
+The budget for the current biennium remains in effect from July 1, 2015 through June 30, 2017.

 State expenditures are usually monitored through an annual spending plan prepared by each agency.
 These plans ensure that spending remains within authorized levels and are consistent with the statutory purpose of the agency.
 The state's accounting system includes more than 150 discrete funds that operate much like individual bank accounts with specific sources of revenue.